Skip to main content

 The Inquiry of the Movement and its Improvement.

-This is an indisputable fact,
+This is an indisputable fact.

 Panel 2

-Structure and Function
+and

 This is Moshe Feldenkrais reasoning to explain his discovery and what later would become a profession.
 I have a notion that many are unaware of the detailed theoretical explanations given already in the late sixties.